nginformatica/fungo/README.md

-# fungo
+# Fungo

-A set of functions for point-free programming in OCaml
+> A set of functions for point-free programming in OCaml